epsilon537/boxlambda/_drafts/sd-and-fs-bring-up.markdown

 *SDSPI Simplified Block Diagram.*

-I've been studying the core's internals a bit and created the above simplified block diagram.
+I've been studying the core's internals a bit and created the above, simplified block diagram.
 I won't be going into the details here, however.
 Dan Gisselquist did a great job documenting the core in the [spec](https://github.com/ZipCPU/sdspi/blob/master/doc/gpl-3.0.pdf) and the source code.

 SDSPISIM
 ========